 Kaori Maeyama is an urban landscape painter born and raised in Fukuoka, Japan.
-Since arriving in New Orleans alone with one duffel bag in 1994, she has been a focus puller, an audio editor, a plein air painter, and an art instructor.
-She is a member of Staple Goods art collective and gallery in the St. Claude Arts District.
+Since arriving in New Orleans alone with one duffel bag in 1994, she has been a focus puller, an audio editor, and a plein air painter.
+She teaches at the New Orleans Academy of Fine Arts and Tulane University, and is a member of Staple Goods collective in the St. Claude Arts District.

 Click HERE to sign up with your email address to receive news and updates directly from the artist.
 We respect your privacy.